xinhe-lab/m6A-ASE/writeup/20180403JB/RNA-bindingMotifs.md

 - RNA recognition motif, hnRNP K-homology (KH), zinc finger domains, etc.

 ## Motivation: study of post-transcriptional regulation
-Post-transcriptional regulation Contributes substantially to gene expression across human tissues.
+Post-transcriptional regulation contributes substantially to gene expression across human tissues.
 However,

 - Lack of motifs for the vast majority of RBPs across all branches of eukaryotes.